Phyllis Weliver

-Phyllis Weliver (born September 28, 1968) is an American academic specializing in Victorian literature and music history.
+Phyllis Weliver is an American academic specializing in Victorian literature and music history.

 Career

 Weliver completed first degrees at Oberlin College, Oberlin Conservatory of Music, and the University of Cambridge, and her doctoral studies at the University of Sussex.
 She taught at Wilkes University, and is now Professor of English at Saint Louis University.

 In 2011, Weliver became a lifetime Fellow of Gladstone's Library in Wales.
-She was a visiting scholar at St Catharine's College, Cambridge for the 2013–14 academic year.
+She was Macgeorge Fellow at Melbourne Conservatorium of Music and Sugden Fellow at Queen's College, Melbourne in 2024.
+In 2020, she was Visiting Research Fellow at the Faculty of Music, University of Cambridge.
+Weliver was a Visiting Scholar at St Catharine's College, Cambridge in 2020, as well as for two terms in the 2013-2014 academic year.
 She received a National Endowment for the Humanities Fellowship in 2015, and a National Endowment for the Humanities Summer Stipend in 2004.